NCAR/python-tutorial/source/tutorials/beginner.rst

     ..

-    Testing of your script with ``python mysci.py`` should be done every time you wish to execute the script.
+    Testing of your script with :bash:`python mysci.py` should be done every time you wish to execute the script.
 This will no longer be specified as a unique step in between every change to our script.

-19. Change the ``mysci.py`` script to read your whole data file:
+19. Change the :code:`mysci.py` script to read your whole data file:

     .. code-block:: python
        :linenos: